Top 15 Colorful Hummingbird Flowers to Grow

 Size: 1 to 3 feet tall, often wider than it is tall

-Why we love it: Hummingbirds feed from all kinds of catmint but especially love Siberian catmint’s blue blooms (Nepeta sibirica).
+Why we love it: Hummingbirds especially like Siberian catmint’s blue blooms (Nepeta sibirica).
 Just be aware that this variety can be an aggressive grower.

 Agastache species, Zones 4 to 9